Why we use puppets in our sessions at Wriggles and Giggles.

 Transitions: Puppets are a great tool for telling children what activity is coming next.
 For example, Wanda the Chef might come out of her kitchen to let the children know it's time to clean up for snack/lunch.

 Games: Puppets can lead games with children, such as "Simon Says" and "I-Spy."
-Puppets can also participate in the game, either as a positive role model or as an example of misbehaviour that the children can help correct.
+Puppets can also participate in the game, either as a positive role model or as an example of misbehavior that the children can help correct.

 Creative Art: Puppets can paint with children or introduce a new craft to the children.